 The developed urban area performance standard for municipalities set forth in Section NR 151.13 requires that municipalities with Wisconsin Pollutant Discharge Elimination System (WPDES) stormwater discharge permits reduce the amount of TSS in stormwater runoff from areas of existing development that were in place as of October 1, 2004, to the maximum extent practicable, by 20 percent by March 10, 2008 and by 40 percent by October 1, 2013.
 In addition, other sections of NR 151 require that all construction sites that have one acre or more of land disturbance must achieve an 80 percent reduction in the sediment load generated by the site.
-With certain limited exceptions, those sites required under NR 151 to have construction erosion control permits must also have post-development stormwater management practices to reduce the TSS load from the site by 80 percent for new development, 40 percent for redevelopment, and 40 percent for infill development occurring prior to October 1, 2012.
+With certain limited exceptions, those sites required under NR 151 to have construction erosion control permits must also have post-development, 40 percent for redevelopment, and 40 percent for infill development occurring prior to October 1, 2012.
 After October 1, 2012, infill development will be required to achieve an 80 percent reduction.
 An action by the State Legislature has changed the application of these performance standards.
 As a result of 2011 Wisconsin Act 32, the WDNR is prohibited from enforcing the 40 percent reduction in TSS load from areas of existing development.